 Traditionally, infectious diseases were textbook examples of “non-genetic diseases.”
-But now beyond doubt it has been proven that genetic factors determine the susceptibility to various infectious diseases and their clinical courses upon infection.
-About one third of world’s population is infected with M.Tb causing tuberculosis with India bout 1.8 million new cases annually.
+But now beyond doubt it has been proven that genetic factors determine susceptibility to various infectious diseases and their clinical courses upon infection.
+About one third of world’s population is infected with M.tb causing tuberculosis with India accounting about 1.8 million new cases annually.
 5-10% of the infected individuals develop active disease at some point of his life, whereas 90% of infected individuals remain asymptomatic.
-Individual with latent form of disease serves as a reservoir for the disease and is a major obstacle for controlling the disease.
+Individuals with latent disease serves as a reservoir for the disease and is a major obstacle for controlling the disease.
 Studies with twins and genome wide analysis suggest that host genetics has strong role in determining susceptibility towards TB.

 To address the issue of inter individual differences to disease susceptibility we are performing genomic studies to identify host factors that independently or along with pathogen factors modulate course of infection, disease progression and response to treatment.
 High throughput genotyping and sequencing platforms are used to identify variations in innate immune genes and other cytokines.
 We have identified that CXCL10 a chemokine is the most significantly altered cytokines in tuberculosis and correlates with severity of disease.
 Stimulation of CXCL10 expression by ESAT6 compared to Rv2031c reinforced the importance of CXCL10 in the active stage of infection.
 CXCL10 may, therefore, be considered as a potential biomarker of active phase of infection.
-In an exom-wide study we have identified a novel locus HLA-DRA associated with protection from tuberculosis.
+In an exome-wide study we have identified a novel locus HLA-DRA associated with protection from tuberculosis.
+We have replicated and validated these findings on a independent set of TB cases and controls from West Bengal.
+Through this, we identified a SIGLEC15 missense SNP to be associated with TB risk in our cohort.
+We have further expanded upon this study using a genome-wide approach to identify disease associated SNPs and also performed an RNA-sequencing study to understand TB associated host transcriptomic changes (Fig 1).

 We intend to understand the disease from different angles which includes genomics, transcriptomics studies and findings are functionally validated.
 We have recently expanded our study to other regions of India and developed strong collaboration with institutes pan India.